For All Moonkind: Human heritage in outer space

-The organization was founded by Tim and Michelle Hanlon in 2017.

-In February 2018, For All Moonkind was named a Top Ten Innovator in Space in 2018 "for galvanizing agencies to preserve Moon artifacts."
-The honor was repeated in 2019 when the organization was recognized for its innovative "campaign to create and international agreement to preserve human artifacts in space."

-In May 2018, the organization announced that it is teaming up with TODAQ Financial to map heritage sites on the Moon using blockchain.
+Advocacy

 In December 2018, the United Nations General Assembly granted to For All Moonkind observer status, on a provisional basis, for a period of three years, pending on the status of their application for consultative status with the United Nations Economic and Social Council.

 In spring 2019, For All Moonkind worked closely with the office of Gary Peters to develop the One Small Step Act, legislation designed to permanently protect the Apollo landing sites from intentional and unintentional disturbances by codifying existing NASA preservation recommendations.
 The bipartisan bill, which was cosponsored by Senator Ted Cruz was passed unanimously by the United States Senate on 18 July 2019.
 It passed the House in December 2020 and became law on 31 December 2020.

+Principals in the organization advocate for preservation of historical sites and artifacts on various network and social media channels.

-Leadership and Advisory Councils
+Leadership and advisory councils

 For All Moonkind is an entirely volunteer endeavor with a Leadership Board and three Advisory Councils.
 The team includes space lawyers and policymakers, scientists and technical experts – including space archaeologists – and communications professionals from around the world.